 Applicants will be expected to have a post project strategy to further develop the technology that emerges from TDP projects into product specific applications in order to achieve commercialization potential.http://www.ic.gc.ca/eic/site/ito-oti.nsf/eng/00837.html#s3

 What is the application and approval process?What is the Technology Demonstration Program application and approval process?

-There will be an annual call for applications.
-The table below provides more detail on the application process.
+There will be an annual call for applications in April of each year.
+The table below provides more details on the 12 month application and approval process.

 |Application Process and Timeline||Duration|

 |Statement of Interest (SOI)||3 months|

 Review of SOI and Invitations